 A lower molecular weight allows the collagen peptides to be easily absorbed in your digestive tract.
 Once absorbed, they deliver their amino acids and high concentrations of peptides to support your skin, joint, connective tissue and bones.*

 Here are just a few of the potential benefits of collagen peptides from marine sources:

 - Youthful looking skin – Marine collagen hydrolysate promotes a youthful skin appearance and feel, and helps reduce the signs of premature aging, especially from environmental assaults.
-An eight-week clinical trial of women aged 35 to 55 years showed a significant increase in skin elasticity and reduced appearance of fine lines.*
+An eight-week trial of women aged 35 to 55 years showed a significant increase in skin elasticity and reduced appearance of fine lines.*

 - Increased skin moisture – A comprehensive study with fish collagen peptides showed a positive effect on skin moisture.
 Skin moisture levels rose by 12% over an eight-week period, and skin collagen density increased due to an increase in water-binding glycosaminoglycans and collagen content in the skin.*

-- Positive effects on the musculoskeletal system – Scientific and preclinical studies show positive effects of marine collagen on tendon flexibility, ligament stability, bone metabolism, bone matrix mineralization, muscle and bone integrity, as well as increased collagen synthesis and positive effects on collagen quality.*
+- Positive effects on the musculoskeletal system – Scientific studies show positive effects of marine collagen on tendon flexibility, ligament stability, bone metabolism, bone matrix mineralization, muscle and bone integrity, as well as increased collagen synthesis and positive effects on collagen quality.*

 Collagen supplements can be unhydrolyzed or hydrolyzed – and sometimes, the choice can be a confusing one.

 Hydrolysis allows certain peptides to enter your bloodstream intact before they are broken down into their component parts.
 This is the case with the marine-sourced collagen found in Collagen Complex.